 As the main way for lenders to recover funds in situations where clients cannot repay is to sell the assets under security, market value is the most important value for any art lender.
 Borro has valued over 60,000 assets overall since launching in 2009.
 While the goal is always to lend as much as possible to clients, care must be taken to ensure that assets valuations are precise and reflect the current state of the market.
 Inaccurate values pose a significant risk.

-To mitigate this risk, assets are valued using a combination of personal knowledge and data insight—a method that offers 88 percent accuracy based on asset sale prices, which compares favorably to auction house estimates.
+To mitigate this risk, assets are valued using a combination of personal knowledge and data insight—a method that offers 88 percent accuracy based on asset sale prices, which compares favourably to auction house estimates.
 Data insight draws upon a historical view of liquidity and price trends from millions of auction sale records.
-This data is then analyzed by specialists with extensive experience in the art world, including at major auction houses.
+This data is then analysed by specialists with extensive experience in the art world, including at major auction houses.
 Their tailored expertise and opinions on likely movements for specific artists, genres, media, and the art market overall, together with the data, are used to determine the market value.

 Establishing Special Requirements